kubernetes-sigs/cloud-provider-azure/site/content/en/topics/pls-integration.md

 ### Creating managed PrivateLinkService

-When a `LoadBalancer` typed service is created without the `loadBalancerIP` field specified, an LB frontend IP configuration is created with a dynamically generated IP.
-If the service has `loadBalancerIP` in its spec, an existing LB frontend IP configuration may be reused if one exists; otherwise a static configuration is created with the specified IP.
+When a `LoadBalancer` typed service is created without the annotations `service.beta.kubernetes.io/azure-load-balancer-ipv4`, `service.beta.kubernetes.io/azure-load-balancer-ipv6` or field `Service.Spec.LoadBalancerIP` set, an LB frontend IP configuration is created with a dynamically generated IP.
+If the service has the annotation `service.beta.kubernetes.io/azure-load-balancer-ipv4` or `service.beta.kubernetes.io/azure-load-balancer-ipv6` set, an existing LB frontend IP configuration may be reused if one exists; otherwise a static configuration is created with the specified IP.
 When a service is created with annotation `service.beta.kubernetes.io/azure-pls-create` set to `true` or updated later with the annotation added, a PLS resource attached to the LB frontend is created in the default resource group or the resource group user set in config file with key `PrivateLinkServiceResourceGroup`.

 The Kubernetes service creating the PLS is assigned as the owner of the resource.
 Azure cloud provider tags the PLS with cluster name and service name `kubernetes-owner-service: <namespace>/<service name>`.
 Only the owner service can later update the properties of the PLS resource.